kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 - User increases 10Gi PVC to 100Gi by changing `pvc.spec.resources.requests["storage"] = "100Gi"`
 - Quota controller uses `max(pvc.Status.AllocatedResources, pvc.Spec.Resources)` and adds `90Gi` to used quota.
 - Expansion controller slowly starts expanding the volume and sets `pvc.Status.AllocatedResources` to `100Gi` (before expanding).
-- Expansion controller also sets `pvc.Status.AllocatedResourceStatus['storage']` to `ControllerExpansionInProgress`.
+- Expansion controller also sets `pvc.Status.AllocatedResourceStatus['storage']` to `ControllerResizeInProgress`.
 - At this point -`pv.Spec.Capacity` and `pvc.Status.Capacity` stays at 10Gi until the resize is finished.
 - While the storage backend is re-sizing the volume, user requests size 20Gi by changing `pvc.spec.resources.requests["storage"] = "20Gi"`
 - Expansion controller notices that previous expansion to last known `allocatedresources` is still in-progress.